Transformer-RT-Prediction/Peptide-RT-Prediction/README.md

 - Train and evaluate the same model architecture as used in the unmodified dataset
 - Save all CSV outputs into `root`.

+If you want to run (e.g. visual studio code) the complete script without any installation, see [here](https://github.com/Transformer-RT-Prediction/Peptide-RT-Prediction/tree/main/scripts)

 ## 3.3.
 Using from jupyter notebooks

 You can run the code directly from jupyter notebook located in the project root -